Exact finite-dimensional description for networks of globally coupled spiking neurons: Dynamics off the OA manifold

-As a first litmus test, we compare our finite-dimensional reduction Eqs.~\eqref{eq:ndv} to numerical simulations of large networks of spiking neurons, see Fig.~\ref{fig:fin_net}.
-For the network simulations, we consider $N=20\,000$ neurons driven by Cauchy white noise, whose dynamics is given by Eq.~\eqref{eq:thcn}.
+As the first litmus test, we compare our finite-dimensional reduction Eqs.~\eqref{eq:ndv} to numerical simulations of large networks of spiking neurons, see Fig.~\ref{fig:sim}.
+For the network simulations, we consider $N=10^5$ neurons either driven by Cauchy white noise or by heterogeneous inputs drawn from a Cauchy-Lorentz distribution, whose dynamics are given by Eq.~\eqref{eq:micro_cn_inh} with $c=1$ or $c=0$, respectively.
 The neurons are all-to-all coupled via instantaneous Dirac $\delta$-pulses (Eq.~\eqref{eq:dd}) of strength $\kappa>0$, and $g=0$.
-The initial voltages $v_j(0)$ are uniformly distributed in $[v_0-1,v_0+1]$, so that the initial firing rate $R(0)=0$ and mean voltage $V(0)=v_0$.
+The initial voltages $v_j(0)$ are uniformly distributed in $[v_0-d,v_0+d]$ with $d=1$, so that the initial firing rate $R(0)=0$ and mean voltage $V(0)=v_0$.
 The population firing rate $R(t)$ can be computed according to Eq.~\eqref{eq:R_fin}, or in the TN framework as $R(t) = \frac1{N\; dt} \sum_{j=1}^N 1_{(\pi-2 dt,\pi]}\big(\theta_j(t)\big)$, where $1_A(\theta)$ is the indicator function and the interval $A=(\pi-2 dt,\pi]$ ensures that we count all neurons that cross the firing threshold $\theta=\pi$ within the next integration step $dt$, and thus elicit a spike before time $t+dt$.
 The mean voltage $V(t)$ is computed as the average over the neurons' voltages, or in the TN framework as $V \approx \langle \frac{\sin \theta}{1+\cos\theta +\epsilon}\rangle$ with $\epsilon =10^{-5}$; note that when following~\cite{Ermentrout_06,laing_2015} with $\epsilon=10^{-2}$, there will be some initial disagreement between network voltage and theory.